Skip to main content

 Why am I not reaching 100%?

-• Documents pending upload — There are critical requirements with no document uploaded.
-Go to "Requirements""Pending upload" within the contract.
+1. Documents pending upload — Some requirements have no document uploaded.
+Go to "Requirements" within the contract and filter by "Pending upload".

-• Rejected documents — A validator has reviewed them and they do not meet the criteria.
-Check the rejection reason, correct the document, and re-upload it.
+2. Rejected documents — A validator reviewed them and they didn't meet the criteria.
+Check the rejection reason, correct them, and re-upload.

-• Expired documents — They were approved but have exceeded their validity date.
+3. Expired documents — They were approved but have passed their validity date.
 Twind marks them as expired automatically.
 Upload the renewed version.

-• New workers without documentation — Each worker you link to the contract generates new critical requirements.
-If you don't upload their documentation immediately, the percentage drops.
+5. Newly linked resources with no documentation — Every worker, vehicle, or equipment you add to the contract generates new requirements.
+If you don't upload their documentation straight away, the percentage drops.

-• Your client has added new requirements — If your client configures new requirements after you were at 100%, they will appear as pending and the percentage will drop until you meet them.
+6. Your client has added new requirements — If the client adds requirements after you were at 100%, the new ones will appear as pending until you cover them.

 How to raise it quickly?